This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Upon arriving in Innsbruck for my day trip, I headed to the Innsbruck Tourismus visitor information center.
 This wouldn’t always be my first stop, but the tourist office there offers a deal that can save you a lot of money if you’re visiting the city.
 It’s called the Innsbruck Card.

 The Innsbruck Card is a pass that gets you access to a variety of attractions in the region.
 If you’re planning on visiting several of them, then the card makes for great savings.
-The card is offered for 24 hours (€ 33), 48 hours (€ 41) and 72 hours (€ 47).
+The card is offered for 24 hours (€ 53), 48 hours (€ 63), and 72 hours (€ 73) as of 2023.

 Here’s a list of what you get access to with the Innsbruck Card.
-I’ve highlighted what I did that day, along with the price, to illustrate how I saved €16.50:
+I’ve highlighted what I did that day, along with the price at that time, to illustrate how I saved €16.50:

 - Free entry to all museums and other visitor attractions in the Innsbruck region (Imperial Palace, € 9, Alpenzoo, € 9)